gettyteam/doc/docs/en/blog/update.1.1.3.md

 Getty v1.1.3 fine-tunes the tools you need to make every live stream even better.
 From faster, deeper data analysis to a new way to showcase your work with a public profile, these updates are designed to give you the control and clarity you deserve.

-**Log in to getty and explore all the improvements that help your streams reach new heights.**
+**Log in on getty and explore all the improvements that help your streams reach new heights.**

 ### λ